Greg-Court/azure-tf-tshoot-vm/README.md

 ## Usage

 ### Steps
-1. Login via Azure CLI to the correct tenant (selecting the subscription is not required)
+1. Login via Azure CLI to the correct tenant (selecting the target subscription is not required)
 2. Run terraform init
 3. Run terraform apply